Grande Field Office Northeast Oregon Education & Outreach Programs

 The presentation concluded with a game of tag in which some students represented tolerant or intolerant aquatic macro-invertebrates and other students represented pollution.
 The game is designed to portray what happens to the diversity of aquatic bugs when streams become polluted: the pollution-tolerant species increase and biodiversity decreases.

 Wallowa County Watershed Festival.
-The Fifth Annual Wallowa County Watershed Festival will take place June 26, 2009 at the Wallowa County Fairgrounds in Enterprise, Oregon.
+The Annual Wallowa County Watershed Festival will take place June 27, 2014 at the Wallowa County Fairgrounds in Enterprise, Oregon.
 In celebration of the region's abundant natural and cultural resources, the festival is a culmination of outreach programs held throughout the year.
 Wallowa Resources hosts the event and it is co-sponsored by Wallowa Valley Music Alliance and the Wallowa County Fair Board.

 International Migratory Bird Day.
-The Fourth Annual Ladd Marsh Birdathon will take place May 8 - 10, 2009 at Oregon Department of Fish and Wildlife’s Ladd Marsh Wildlife Area, located 6 miles south of La Grande, Oregon.
+The Annual Ladd Marsh Birdathon takes place in May at Oregon Department of Fish and Wildlife’s Ladd Marsh Wildlife Area, located 6 miles south of La Grande, Oregon.
+The Birdathon took place this year on May 16-18.

 Commemorating International Migratory Bird Day, the event is scheduled at the peak of spring migration and nesting season in the Grande Ronde Valley.
 Few places, if any, in Union County have a more diverse bird population than Ladd Marsh Wildlife Area.
 Over 200 species of birds either visit or live permanently at Ladd Marsh.